oslokommune/okctl/userdocs/src/getting-started/monitoring.md

   [...]
 ```

+For more inspiration, you can take a look at some of the [default dashboards](https://github.com/helm/charts/tree/master/stable/prometheus-operator/templates/grafana).

 The important part is the `grafana_dashboard` label, also, please remember that the name of the dashboard, e.g.: `k8s-dashboard.json` needs to be unique, if you use the same name everywhere they will overwrite each other.

 ### Roadmap